tohyuting/tp/docs/DeveloperGuide.md

 The following activity diagram summarizes the execution procedure: (to be uploaded)

 ### Edit feature
-The edit feature will be elaborated in this section by its' functionality and path execution with the aid of a sequence and an activity diagram.
+The`edit` feature will be elaborated in this section by its' functionality and path execution with the aid of a sequence and an activity diagram.

 #### What Edit Feature does
 The edit feature allows user to edit supplier/warehouse name, phone number and remarks.
 In addition, the edit feature also allows user to edit a supplier's email and a warehouse's address.
 This is important as warehouses and suppliers might change their contact details from time to time and the user has to be able to edit those information quickly.
 One thing to note is that the edit feature does not allow users to edit any products associated with a particular supplier or warehouse.
 To edit the quantity or tags of a product, the update feature should be invoked instead.
 This feature will be elaborated in **Update** feature section below.

 #### Path Execution of Edit Command
-The workflow of an Edit Command when it is executed by a user is shown in the activity diagram below:
+The workflow of an `edit` command when it is executed by a user is shown in the activity diagram below:

 ![Edit Command Activity Diagram](images/EditCommandActivityDiagram.png)